 Webhooks are a powerful feature that extends Sigma's capabilities, enabling users to automate workflows, integrate with other systems, and take immediate action based on their data.
 Here are some scenarios where webhooks can improve your data workflow:

-1. Simplifying Complex Decisions
+- Simplifying Complex Decisions

-Webhooks democratize access to advanced workflows, not coding skills required.
+Webhooks democratize access to advanced workflows, no coding skills required.
 For example, a store manager would like to optimize next month’s shift schedule based on standard availability and time off requests.
 Answering this question requires cross-referencing the availability across multiple team members which could be a timely manual process.
-Instead, a webhook could send everyone’s schedule to an optimizing algorithm and return a schedule to be adjusted if needed in an Input Table.
+Instead, a webhook could send everyone’s schedule to an optimization algorithm and return a schedule to be adjusted if needed in an Input Table.

-1. Streamlining Data Pipelines
+- Streamlining Data Pipelines

 Imagine you're running a business intelligence pipeline that processes aggregated sales metrics every night.
 With webhooks, you can schedule Sigma to send a complete dataset to your cloud data warehouse, automatically kicking off downstream processes like data enrichment, predictive modeling, or report generation.

-1. Making Real-Time External Adjustments
+- Making Real-Time External Adjustments

 Say you're managing inventory for a retail business, and you need to respond to sudden changes in demand.
 By adding a button to your Sigma dashboard, you can trigger external processes like updating inventory levels in your external warehouse system or recalculating supply forecasts, ensuring you're always prepared for unexpected spikes or dips.

-1. Automating External Reporting and Notifications
+- Automating External Reporting and Notifications

 For compliance reasons, your team needs to send detailed financial or operational reports to an external shared drive regularly.
 Manually exporting and distributing these reports can be a tedious task.
 By using a webhook, you can automatically export a summary from Sigma to the shared drive, ensuring you meet regulations without requiring extensive effort from your team.